gdivanov/NYC-Housing/README.md

 On one hand if we have a higher k value then we have a higher computational time, higher variance, and lower bias.
 If we have a smaller k value then we have a lower computational time, lower variance, and higher bias.

 We choose k = 5 because we only have ~26,000 data points.
+However, you should always note how much data you have to work with.
+Since we deleted a lot of our data we aren't left with a whole lot - so choosing k = 5 seems reasonable.

 ### Linear Regression Model